"The knife is sharpened on a stone, people are strengthened in adversity."

 Fifty years later, he controls the world's second-largest economy and commands the largest standing army on Earth.
 No Chinese leader since Mao has held this much concentrated power.

 The distance from that cave to Zhongnanhai isn't a rags-to-riches story.
-It's a study in what a particular kind of personality does when the world tries to crush it.
+It's what happens when you try to crush someone who refuses to stay down.

 TL;DR: Why Xi Jinping is an Enneagram Type 8